dbpedia/extraction-framework/README.md

 # around 4-7 days
 ./marvin_extraction_run.sh generic
 ```

+### Standalone Execution
-... if you plan to work on improving the codebase of the framework you would need to run the extraction framework alone as described in the [QuickStart guide](https://github.com/dbpedia/extraction-framework/blob/master/documentation/quickstart.md).
+If you plan to work on improving the codebase of the framework you would need to run the extraction framework alone as described in the [QuickStart guide](https://github.com/dbpedia/extraction-framework/blob/master/documentation/quickstart.md).
 This is highly recommended, since during this process you will learn a lot about the extraction framework.

 * Extractors represent the core of the extraction framework.
 So far, many extractors have been developed for extraction of particular information from different Wikimedia projects.
 To learn more, check the [New Extractors](https://github.com/dbpedia/extraction-framework/blob/master/documentation/new-extractor.md) guide, which explains the process of writing new extractor.